finaldie/ftracer/README.md

 * Don't cleanup the temporay data

-    If you get wrong data when you run `gen_report.sh`, the temporay data will help you to debug what's happened, so if you want to debug it, pass the `-i` paramter.
+    If you get wrong data when you run `gen_report.sh`, the temporay data will help you to debug what's happened, so if you want to debug it, pass the `-d` paramter.

 # Enjoy and Analysis the Report
 For now, open the `/tmp/trace_report.txt.threadid` and enjoy it.
 The example like: